kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_ConnectingServices.md

 ---
 layout: page
-title: Setting up the Media Entry Provider for Android Devices
+title: Connecting to the Kaltura Backend
 subcat: SDK 3.0 (Beta) - Android
 weight: 406
 ---

+This article describes how to connect to the Kaltura Backend.

+## Media Provider

+This article describes the steps required for using the Kaltura Analytics Plugin on Android devices as well as the events supported by the plugin.
+Adding the Kaltura Analytics Plugin will enable you get detailed analytics.

+<details><summary>**Click For Integration**</summary><p>
 The Media Entry Provider is a component that is capable of loading media data as a PKMediaEntry representation.
 The provider supports the cancellation of the last executed load action.

 ## Implementation Options